sebastiancruzg/create_init_files/README.md

-# Project Name
+# Create init file

-A brief description of your project.
+Project made to create __init__.py files in subdirectories to make them a package

 ---